PhotonicsTUL/PLaSK/doc/tutorials.rst

    lattice

-   Finding threshold current of photonic crystal VCSEL
+   Finding Threshold Current of Photonic Crystal VCSEL
    ---------------------------------------------------

    combining 2D and 3D geometries with filters

-   Using high-level algorithms
+   Using High-Level Algorithms
    ---------------------------